buddycloud/buddycloud.com/slate/source/includes/_media.md

 ???
 ```

-This request returns a media file.
+This request returns a file.

 The request can also be used to return an image preview or small user avatar sized files.